Pasta Salad with Italian Sausage

 - 1/2 cup coarsely grated Parmesan cheese, plus more for adding at the table

-- 1 cup bottled Italian Vinaigrette (I like Newman’s Own Olive Oil and Vinegar salad dressing, or use your favorite dressing without added sugar)
+- 1 cup Newman’s Own Classic Oil and Vinegar salad dressing (see notes)

 - 1/4 cup chopped fresh basil (Or use frozen basil)